TheHive-Project/CortexDocs/analyzer_requirements.md

 Use the [Cybercrime-tracker.net](http://cybercrime-tracker.net/) service to assess whether an IP address, URL, domain, or FQDN has a C2 (Command & Control) entry in its database.

 This analyzer comes in only one flavor.

 No configuration is required.
 It can be used out of the box.

+### Cyberprotect
+Use the [Cyberprotect](https://threatscore.cyberprotect.fr/) ThreatScore service to get the cyber threat score of a domain or IP address, based on Cyberprotect sysyem.

+This analyzer comes in only one flavor **Cyberprotect_ThreatScore**.

+No configuration is required.
+It can be used out of the box.